Arafly/personal_cheatsheets/linux.md

 > Runs the last command and counts (normally what -C does is count) "!! -c"

+12. You can also test out the download speed of your internet connection.
+	`$ wget -O /dev/null <big_file_link>`

+13. In certain situations, the output may not be useful at all.
+Using redirection, we can dump all the output into the void.
+	`$ grep -r hello /sys/ > /dev/null 2>&1`

 ### To check space
 	df -ah
 	df -h filename